 The Fund will support projects that work to advance accessibility to content across all platforms, and contribute to a model for innovation that will establish Canada as an international leader in broadcasting accessibility.

 Our CEO/Funding Officer works in close collaboration with the Board of Directors, and in particular with a Grant Committee of the Board that will review all funding applications and make recommendations to the Board for final approval of projects.

 The Fund was created as part of the tangible benefits package associated with BCE’s acquisition of CTVglobemedia.
 The Canadian Radio-television and Telecommunications Commission (CRTC) approved its creation together with initial funding of $5.7M.

-The Fund has announced that it will award $723,500 in grants to seven innovative projects designed to advance accessibility to broadcasting content for Canadians with disabilities.
-The projects represent the first ever selected by the Board of Directors for grant awards.
+The Fund has announced that it will award $667,000 in grants to six new, innovative projects designed to advance accessibility to broadcasting content for Canadians with disabilities.
+These projects were the successful applicants to the Round Two process, and brings the Fund's total current grant commitments to $1.4M.
 See the details in News Releases

 Call for Letters of Intent - Round Three